 Regular exercise and maintaining a healthy body weight also helps to prevent cataracts.

 Increased triglycerides are a risk factor for cataract.
-Keeping blood levels of triglycerides under control through diet restrictions helps in preventing cataracts.
+Keeping blood levels of triglycerides under control through diet restrictions helps in preventing cataract development.

-Diabetes greatly increases the risk of developing a cataract.
+Diabetes greatly increases the risk of developing premature cataract.
 Diabetics should check and control blood sugar levels regularly.

 Wearing sunglasses with UV- protection when outside protects the eyes from damage by the sun’s harmful UV rays.

-Cataracts are a slow developing disease which normally does not get detected early.
+Cataracts are a slow developing disease which normally does not get detected early, unless you are under regular review for other eye conditions.
 Regular eye exams by an eye specialist can help in early detection of the disease.